cse-ahsankhan/Zorgons-from-planet-Pascel/README.md

 # Zorgons-from-planet-Pascel
-A simple terminal based arcade game made on Python use object oriented approach.
+A simple terminal based arcade game made on Python using object oriented approach.